NCCG is a small

 and making major,

 non-cult friends.
-One of the activities an involved cult member make
+One cult activity involved a cult member

-take is disowning their parents during an online chat session, and
+disowning their parents in an online chat session / ritual,

 proceeding to view themselves as